EmoryScottBales/AxionBiosystemsChallenge/README.md

 # AxionBiosystemsChallenge
 Creates a command line searchable database of employee data for small co. from a CSV.
-The projects uses the Microsoft.NETCore.App 5.0.0 runtime.
-The alternatives were an older .netcore, asp, xamarin (find a few others and compare pros and cons).
-Asp is used for GUI based web applications, so I think the latest .NETCore and a console application fits the requirements better.
+The projects uses the Microsoft.NETCore.App 5.0.0 runtime because a .NETCore console application best fits the requirements.

 ## Installation